mrdumass/RepData_Peerassessment2/finalproject2.md

 ========================================================

 ## Synopsis ##
 Using the data from the Storm Data from NOAA I use the data to determine which types of storms are the most harmful to population health and which types of storms have the greatest economic impact.
 By Impact I mean impact on the entire United States.
-I did not look at any particular region in any of the analysis.
+I did not look at any particular region in this analysis.
+The analysis shows that tornados are the leading cause of death and injury while flooding is the leading ecomonic impact.
 ## Data Processing ##
 The first thing we must do is read the raw data set into R

 ```r
 rawdata<-read.csv("repdata-data-StormData.csv")
 ```
-The first thing that has to be done is to simplify and clean up this raw dataset.
+The next thing that has to be done is to simplify and clean up this raw dataset.
 Since I am only concerned about the effect on the United States as a whole and the financial other health outcome of the storms.
 I do not need the columns of the raw data set that deal with more detailed location.
 I also will retain the BGN_DATE Column to retain the date of the event.

 ```r
 keep<-c("BGN_DATE","EVTYPE","FATALITIES","INJURIES","PROPDMG","PROPDMGEXP","CROPDMG","CROPDMGEXP")
 keepdata<-rawdata[keep]
 rm<-rawdata
 ```
-The in the EVTYPE need to be clean up so they are properly named.
+Then in EVTYPE need to clean up so they are properly named.
 For example, Thunderstorms are named many different ways (TSTM WIND, THUNDERSTROM WINDS, THUNDERSTROM WIND).
-I will correct that amonng others listed here:
+I will correct that among others listed here:

 ```r